JackSzwergold/Cheat-Sheets/Apache - Load Balancer Related Items.md

+---
+Title: Apache - Load Balancer Related Items
+Description: A cheat sheet for Apache load balancer related items.
+Author: Jack Szwergold
+Date: 2015-10-18
+Robots: noindex,nofollow
+Template: index
+---

 ## Apache - Load Balancer Related Items

 By Jack Szwergold

 The purpose of this cheat sheet is to explain the basic concepts behind using an Apache-based load balancer.

 In this setup we are using the same physical server with balancer members running on ports `8001` and `8002` just for an example’s sake.
 This setup is strictly for proof-of-concept and testing purposes.
 In a real world implementation, the balancer—and each of the members of the load balancer—would be it’s own separate server thus balancing the load across different servers.